Home Theater & High Fidelity Stereo Audio

 I took a sales position at an independent stereo shop in the frozen north.
 It worked out as an opportunity to learn from a wise businessman.
 Did you ask why Minnesota?

 It's a long story.
-But I married her.
-4 fantastic kids, 1 special grandson, 41 years, and counting.
+But I married her -- 4 fantastic kids, an amazing daughter-in-law,

 Back to the West Coast.